The New Psychology of Leadership (2006) is an evidence-based investigation of the psychology and social dynamics of leadership.

 #8.
 Rules of Leadership

-As the authors analyze leadership by dissecting and presenting both literature and historical events, they lay out 4 major “rules of leadership”.
+As the authors analyze leadership by dissecting and presenting both literature and historical events, they present 4 major “rules of leadership”.

 To be effective, leaders must be:

-- One of us: must be seen like they belong to the group they lead
+- One of us: must be seen as belonging to the group we lead

 - In-group champions: their actions must be seen as taken for the group’s best interest